ipfs/ipfs-docs/docs/quickstart/publish.md

 ---
-title: 'Publish a file to IPFS'
+title: 'Publishing a file with IPFS using a pinning service'
-description: 'learn about pinning services and the lifecycle of content-addressed data in IPFS by pinning a file to the IPFS network'
+description: 'learn how to publish content with IPFS by pinning a file to a pinning service'
 ---

-# Publish a file to IPFS with a pinning service
+# Publish a file with IPFS

-In this quickstart guide, you will learn about [pinning services](../concepts/persistence.md#pinning-in-context) and the lifecycle of content-addressed data in IPFS by pinning a file to the IPFS network using a pinning service called [web3.storage](https://web3.storage/).
+In this quickstart guide, you will learn about [pinning services](../concepts/persistence.md#pinning-in-context) and how to use them to publish content-addressed data with IPFS.
+To do so, you will upload the file to a pinning service called [web3.storage](https://web3.storage/).
 By the end of this guide, you should have a better understanding of how content addressing and CIDs work from a high level.

 > **Note:** The web3.storage pinning service was chosen purely for demonstration purposes, and is one of many [pinning services](../concepts/persistence.md#pinning-in-context) you can choose from.
 While each pinning services has different SDKs and APIs, their fundamental role is the same - to store files and make them available to the IPFS network.
 In fact, one of the main benefits of IPFS is that files can be pinned to multiple pinning services, thereby reducing vendor lock-in.